AlonCang/Local/DarkestDark/Daily Report.md

 				- Is there advice for turning this behavior into a more streamlined chill work on product?

 			3. May i harass master while working on code as if we were sitting in the office and i just nag with small questions?
+				- Yes.
+But masters availability may differ.

 			4. What is your opinion / stand on neurolink?
+				- I should eucate myself about it more before reaching any conclusion.
+				- But it seems that i will have to get one if i want to stay competitive.

 Teusday 09/06/2020: